Conductors of the festival workshops will be:

 For the orchestra in which he holds a position as a hornplayer Gerhart arranged the music for Imad (about a little boy refugee, for narrator, violin, oboe and guitar) and Romeo & Julia (for brass ensemble and 3 actors/singers)

 Ari Poutiainen (PhD)

 is a contemporary Finnish jazz composer, violinist and researcher.
 He has performed across Europe and the USA, led various small groups and string ensembles.
-He appears onapproximately 50 albums as a soloist, composer, conductor and arranger.
+He appears on more than 50 albums as a soloist, composer, conductor and arranger.
 He works as an associate professor of music education at the University of Helsinki.
-As a pedagogue he has specialized in improvisation and ensemble playing.
+As a pedagogue, he has specialized in bowed string instrument improvisation and ensemble playing.
 These subjects he has taught on master classes in Poland and Spain, for example, and at the Sibelius Academy (Finland) as well.
 Poutiainen is the author of "Stringprovisation – A Fingering Strategy for Jazz Violin Improvisation" (2009).
-He has published extensively scholarly works on jazz, jazz violin, improvisation and music education.
+He has published extensively scholarly works on creativity, jazz history, jazz pedagogy, improvisation and music education.
 Recently he has added electric mandola and mandolin to his primary instrument selection and is working on a new jazz album that focuses on these.

 Further information in the Internet at